psychonattic/GroupProject-CSCI3308/README.md

 `python main.py MyTheme`

 If your theme does not work, the game will automatically revert to the default theme.
 If you remove, add, or modify anything in the `./images/themes/default/` directory, you may have to reinstall the game files.

-##TESTING:
-  - Automated Testing can only be run in the ["testcase" branch](https://github.com/John-Gallagher/GroupProject-CSCI3308/tree/testcase) of the repository.
-  - Link to [google spreadsheet](https://docs.google.com/spreadsheets/d/1766dySpz8GaINldfmhx8DVYB1YtJl12H6tJG3r4XApc/edit?ts=57045bf5#gid=0 ) for User Acceptance Tests
-	- Click on tabs at the bottom of the sheet to switch between tests.

-  - If the link doesn't work for some reason, we've included a PDF file of our User Acceptance Tests in the testcase branch of the repository.